suulperi/partner-catalog/README.md

-# Java, Spring Boot, Hello, NO Dockerfile
+# Java, Spring Boot, Hello, NO Dockerfile.

 ## An Example of badness, a highly CVE laden project